-This easy one-pot cold curried brown rice salad with bright citrus notes and raisins, nuts and cilantro folded in makes a very flavorful side dish.
+This easy one-pot cold curried brown rice salad has bright citrus notes and raisins, nuts and cilantro folded in to make a very flavorful side dish.

 The smell of curry seems so much like home to me.
 Which is strange because my mom never made curry and probably never used the spice when I was younger.